On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Global Well-Posedness and Scattering

 \subsection{Finite time blow-up}

-In this part, we recall mass conserved quantity and use it to exclude the finite time blow-up solution. \begin{theorem} there are no critical solution in the sense of Proposition \ref{enemies} that is blow-up finite time. \end{theorem}
+In this part, we recall Virial identity and new physically conserved quantity and use them to exclude the finite time blow-up solution. \begin{theorem} There are no critical solution in the sense of Proposition \ref{enemies} that is blow-up finite time. \end{theorem}

 \begin{proof} We prove this theorem by contradiction argument.
 Suppose $ \b{\rm u}_c : I_c \times \R \to \C^3 $ is a finite time blow-up solution to \eqref{NLS system} with the maximal-lifespan $I_c$.
 Without loss of generality, let $\b{\rm u}_c$ blow up forward in time, i.e. $\sup I_c < \infty$.